MrPowers/neapowers/content/investing/jeffrey-gundlach.md

 The budget deficit is at 19% and that doesn't even count "one off items" that are really recurring expenses (like natural disasters and wars).
 The government chooses to mislead the population on how big the bugdet deficit really is.
 If you factor in these expenses, the deficit is really 23% of GDP.

 Gundlach doesn't agree that the economy was great in 2019 / early 2020 (pre COVID).
 That economic growth was based on an increase in the deficit.
-More deficits to buy products from other countries is not real economic growth.
+Increasing the deficit to buy products from other countries is not real economic growth.

-We can an explosion in the deficit.
 California has many characteristics that are similar to a developing nation.
 Lots of debt, terrible infrastructure, massive wealth inequality.

 We still have millions of people that want to immigrate to the US.
 Part of this is because the US is giving so much away.